Tutorial & Guides

 The foundation of a successful batch generation is a clean spreadsheet.
 Open Excel, Google Sheets, or Apple Numbers.
 You will want to create three specific columns in the first row (the Header row).

-Here is exactly how your spreadsheet should look:
+Here is exactly how your spreadsheet should look to ensure perfect parsing:

 TSHIRT-BLU-MED Premium Cotton T-Shirt - Blue (M) 50